 A whistleblower under the federal False Claims Act can receive up to 30% of whatever the government collects.
 Because each bogus Medicare reimbursement request is a “false claim” subject to an $11,000 penalty, damages and award monies can mount quickly in Medicaid and Medicare fraud cases.

-To learn more about becoming a whistleblower and earning a cash award, give us a call.
+To learn more about becoming a whistleblower and earning a cash award, visit our Medicare fraud information page.
+Want to see if you qualify for an award?
+Give us a call.
 We help ordinary people become heroes, stop fraud, protect patient health and earn the maximum possible award.
 Need more information?
 Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries protected by the attorney – client privilege and kept in strict confidence.

 MahanyLaw – America’s Medicare Fraud Lawyers